-10 CESM in order to make the gridded datasets comparable.
-These gridded 2D fields build the basis for the climatological analysis of WCBs in CESM, and for the comparison with ERA-Interim.
-More specifically, at every six-hour timestep six-hourly time step it is determined if a grid point is nearby (< 100 km) a WCB trajectory.
-We do that separately for all times of the WCB ascent, yielding maps for the location of WCB air parcels at the times t=0 ht = 0, 6 h, ...
+Finally, the Lagrangian WCB trajectories are gridded to a regular latitude/longitude grid with 0.5° x 0.5° horizontal resolution (see Figure 1b).
+These gridded 2D fields build the basis for the climatological analysis of WCBs in CESM.
+More specifically, at every six-hour timestep it is determined if a grid point is nearby (< 100 km) a WCB trajectory.
+We do that separately for all times of the WCB ascent, yielding maps for the location of WCB air parcels at the times t=0 h, 6 h, ...
 48 h.
-Figure 1b shows the resulting WCB masks at times t = 0, 24, and 48 h for the trajectories shown in Fig. 1a.

-15 2.3 Test for statistical significance
+2.3 Test for statistical significance

-Geographical maps of yearly and seasonal WCB /and cyclone frequencies will be presented in this study, for ERA-Interim, HIST and RCP85.
-If we assume that HIST realistically captures atmospheric dynamics and thus provides a set of 50-WCB /cyclone-WCB and cyclone frequency maps that represent present climate, two questions arise.
-First, how do the 37 yearly and seasonal WCB/cyclone maps from ERA-Interim (1979-2016) compare to the 50 years of HIST simulations and corresponding

-- 20 yearly and seasonal WCB/eyclone maps maps of HIST?
-Second, how do the 50-year HIST and RCP85 simulations, and i.e., the corresponding WCB /eyclone and cyclone frequency maps compare to each other?
-In summary, these two questions would These two questions ask for a careful statistical analysis to see if the differences between ERA-Interim /HIST and HIST, and between HIST and HIST/RCP85, respectively, are statistically significant, and thus point to systematic differences or reflect only the natural variability.
-However, given that we only have 2×50 years of climate simulations and 37 years of ERA- - 25 Interim data at hand, and we therefore can only have , e.g., only have the same number of seasonal WCB /eyclone and cyclone frequency maps for comparison, a robust statistical inference analysis remains elusive.
-A robust statistical analysis would ask for Such an analysis would require about ten times more mapsdata, which however is not feasible due to the computational constraints (in particular, the large computational cost of trajectory calculations).
-The Therefore, the comparison between ERA-Interim /HIST and HIST, and between HIST and HIST/RCP85 comparisons will therefore remain at a rather qualitative - 30 level, still relying however on physical plausibility.
+Geographical maps of yearly and seasonal WCB/cyclone frequencies will be presented in this study, for ERA-Interim, HIST and RCP85.
+If we assume that HIST realistically captures atmospheric dynamics and thus provides a set of 50 WCB/cyclone maps that represent present climate, two questions arise.
+First, how do the 37 yearly and seasonal WCB/cyclone maps from ERA-Interim (1979-2016) compare to the 50 years of HIST simulations and corresponding yearly and seasonal WCB/cyclone maps?
+Second, how do the 50-year HIST and RCP85 simulations, and the corresponding WCB/cyclone maps compare to each other?
+In summary, these two questions would ask for a careful statistical analysis to see if the differences between ERA-Interim/HIST and HIST/RCP85 are statistically significant, and thus point to systematic differences or reflect only the natural variability.
+However, given that we only have 2 × 50 years of climate simulations and 37 years of ERA-Interim data at hand, and we therefore can only have, e.g., the same number of seasonal WCB/cyclone maps for comparison, a robust statistical inference remains elusive.
+A robust statistical analysis would ask for about ten times more maps, which however is not feasible due to the computational constraints (in particular, the large computational cost of trajectory calculations).
+The ERA-Interim/HIST and HIST/RCP85 comparisons will therefore remain at a rather qualitative level, still relying however on physical plausibility.

-In contrastto the seasonal and yearly WCB /cyclone maps, , when considering properties of individual WCB trajectories, then a robust statistical analysis (e.g., of diabatic heating rates and precipitation) is perfectly feasible, since the 50 and 37 years for CESM and ERA-Interim, respectively, contain a large number (many thousands) of single WCB events.
+In contrast to the seasonal and yearly WCB/cyclone maps, the 50 and 37 years for CESM and ERA-Interim, respectively, contain a large number (many thousands) of single WCB events.
 This allows for a statistically robust comparison of key characteristics (e.g., diabatic heating rates, precipitation) of these events.
-The adopted
+The adopted statistical approach to analyse potential shifts in the characteristics will be introduced and discussed in Section 4.